theobald-software/theobald-software.github.io/content/_en/xtract-universal/introduction/installation-and-update.md

 {: .box-note }
-**Note:** For more details on starting Xtract Universal Server as a console application see the knowledge base article [How to use target principal field](https://kb.theobald-software.com/xtract-universal/target-principal-TPN).
+**Note:** For more details on starting the Xtract Universal Server as a console application see the knowledge base article [How to use target principal field](https://kb.theobald-software.com/xtract-universal/target-principal-TPN).

 ### Unattended Installation
 {% include _content/en/silent-setup.md %}

+### How to use the Standalone Designer

+When downloading Xtract Universal from [My Theobald Software - Portal for Customers and Partners](https://my.theobald-software.com/) there is an option to download a standalone version of the Designer for Windows.
+The standalone Designer can be used to connect to a central Xtract Universal repository without any software installation.

+#### Prerequisites
+The [Xtract Universal Service](../server/start-server) has to be installed on a central server instance e.g., a company-wide application server.<br>
+As a result, access to a common Xtract Universal repository (`C:\Program Files\XtractUniversal\config`) is possible and can be used by several Xtract Universal users.

+#### Starting the Standalone-Designer
+When the download of the standalone Designer is completed, unpack the files from the `.zip` folder to any directory.<br>
+The folder contains two executable files:<br>
+- `XtractDesigner.exe` starts the Designer.
+- `xu.exe` is the command line tool used for executing extractions, see [Call via Commandline](../execute-and-automate-extractions/call-via-commandline).

+Use the `XtractDesigner.exe` file to start the Designer.
+Before you connect to a central XU-Server make sure you have access rights to the server and repository, see [Access Management](../security/access-management).

+{: .box-note }
+**Note:** When updating the software, you have to manually download the latest version of the standalone Designer from [My Theobald Software - Portal for Customers and Partners](https://my.theobald-software.com/) and replace the old files.

 ### New Installation and Update